Where are they now? - Trevor Horn

 producing?
 I'm not sure I want to do that now."

-The support act for the North American tour was The Buggles, after Seal offered Horn the opening slot.
+The support act for the 2023 North American leg was The Buggles,

-(They were not on European dates, where Zia Victoria was the
+dates, where Zia Victoria

-Sep London show.)
+the 17 Sep London show.)
 Geoff Downes is

 not in the line-up, as he was to be touring with Yes at the time